 People also do not read one word at a time.
 They bounce around – especially online.
 They anticipate words and fill them in.

-Your brain can drop up to 30% of the text and still understand.
+Your brain can drop up to 30 per cent of the text and still understand.
 Your vocabulary will grow but this reading skill stays with you as an adult.
-You do not need to read every word to understand what is written.
+You do not need to read every word to understand what's written.

-This is why we tell people to write on Yukon.ca for a Grade 7 reading level.
+We tell people to write at a Grade 6 to 9 reading level for Yukon.ca.
+This is also a good guide for any public writing.
 You can test the readability of your content with a free online tool such as Hemingwayapp.

 Explaining the unusual

 We explain all unusual terms on Yukon.ca.
 This is because you can understand 6-letter words as easily as 2-letter words – if they’re in context.
 If the context is right, you can read a short word faster than a single letter.

 By giving full information and using common words, we’re helping people speed up their reading and understand information in the fastest possible way.

 People with some learning disabilities read letter for letter – they do not bounce around like other users.
 They also cannot fully understand a sentence if it’s too long.

 People with moderate learning disabilities can understand sentences of 5 to 8 words without difficulty.
 By using common words we can help most readers understand sentences of around 25 words.